openwall/john/doc/SHOW_FORMATS_OPTION.md

 A dictionary for line may contain such keys/fields:

-- "lineNo" is the number of line in file starting from 1,
+- `lineNo` is the number of line in file starting from 1,
   - numbering is continuous among multiple files with hashes (it may be change in future versions),

-- "login" is for login,
+- `login` is for login,
   - it may be absent if login is empty,
   - it may be absent if login is not specified and line is skipped,
-  - it may contain dummy value "?" that john uses when login is not specified,
+  - it may contain dummy value `?` that john uses when login is not specified,

-- "ciphertext" is for ciphertext as it is extracted from hash file,
+- `ciphertext` is for ciphertext as it is extracted from hash file,
   - it may be absent if ciphertext is empty (or cut by john to be empty),

-- "rowFormats" is a list for descriptions of john's formats that can load the line for cracking (see below),
+- `rowFormats` is a list for descriptions of john's formats that can load the line for cracking (see below),
   - it may be empty list if line was skipped or none of formats can parse it,

-- "skipped" is to show that line is too short to be loaded by any format, so it is not passed to formats' checks at all,
+- `skipped` is to show that line is too short to be loaded by any format, so it is not passed to formats' checks at all,
   - the value does not represent reason, the reason is always the
     same: the hash is too short and none of formats can load it,